kchen1031/EBC-Check/README.md

 Source: Smyth et al. (2004), Example 9.2.

-Description: A gene expression microarray dataset with $n = 6{,}384$ genes.
+Description: This experiement compared 8 ApoAI knockout mice with 8 control mice by obtaining the target mRNA from the liver tissue from each of these 16 mice.
+The goal of this experiment is to determine how ApoAI defiiency affects the action of other genes in the liver.
+The gene expression microarray dataset has $n = 6{,}384$ genes.
 The same pre-processing pipeline and empirical Bayes procedure as the Swirl dataset were applied.

 Calibration: The subsample energy test (200 subsamples of size 1,500, 199 permutations) yielded a p-value of 0.005, indicating clear miscalibration.